thosgood/this-weeks-finds/markdown/251-300/week299.md

 ![](connes_kreimer_coproduct.jpg)
 :::

-Here Δ stands for the comultiplication. *But beware:* these trees have their root on top - I hear that's how they grow in Europe.
+Here \Delta stands for the comultiplication. *But beware:* these trees have their root on top - I hear that's how they grow in Europe.
 So, these pictures are upside-down compared to the description I gave earlier!
 Now to comultiply a rooted forest we slice it in lots of ways and form a sum